AWL’S SCRIPT APPRAISAL SYSTEM IS CLOSED TO NON-MEMBERS.

 Competition nights are different in format: a number of short plays or sketches are read in one evening.
 The duration and theme of these are set out by the AWL Committee some weeks before.

-If you wish to enter a short play or sketch for a competition, you should provide the same number of copies of the script as there are characters to the Script Co-ordinator.
+You should provide the same number of copies of the script as there are characters to the Script Co-ordinator.
 These will be used in the selection process.
 It is important that all writers are present when their plays are performed.
 Please do not submit a competition script unless you intend to be there.
 If you subsequently find that you will be unable to attend on Competition Night, please let the organiser know immediately, so that arrangements can be made to select an alternative entry.

 Casting for competition sketches is carried out by the Casting Co-ordinator in the weeks before the competition.
 As always, the writer is expected to leave the casting to the Casting Co-ordinator and not approach actors directly.